metaphor10/react-jade-script/README.md

 # React Jade Generator script

-VERY VERY experimental just trying stuff out not
+VERY VERY experimental just trying stuff out

 you need to have node npm and node-express-genrator installed.